OliviaNguyen1789/Bicycle-Manufacturer-dataset--Sales-Performance-Analysis--SQL/README.md

 <img width="740" alt="Screen Shot 2025-03-04 at 10 00 37 AM" src="https://github.com/user-attachments/assets/fd855975-bf37-45dc-8a03-36a95b601fba" />

+The data shows that Road, Mountain, and Touring Bikes generate the highest revenue and sales volume.
+Among accessories, Helmets, Jerseys, and Tires have the highest unit sales.
+While overall sales have remained relatively stable across the quarters, there was a sharp decline in Q2 2014, primarily driven by a significant drop in June 2014.

 ### Query 02: Calculate % YoY growth rate by SubCategory and release top 3 catergories with highest grow rate